aaveshkumar/scims/replit.md

 A complete School/College/Institution Management System built with Core PHP 8+ using a custom MVC architecture.
 This is a production-level ERP system with comprehensive modules for managing educational institutions.

 ## Current State
-**Status**: Step 2 completed - Configuration system with .env loader implemented
+**Status**: Step 3 completed - Custom routing system with middleware support fully functional

 ## Tech Stack
 - **Backend**: Core PHP 8.4 (OOP)